 Bike Repairs and Mechanic Tips & other resources

 How to Build a New or Old School Bike and do bike repairs.
 Checkout mechanic details and historical videos on Profile Racing.

 Installing Profile Racing Cranks Race or Retro

-You will need a cup pressing tool of a threaded rod with nuts and washers to press the Profile Cups into your frame.
+You will need a cup pressing tool like a threaded rod with nuts and washers to press the Profile Cups into your frame.